uclahs-cds/pipeline-align-DNA/README.md

 ### 1A.
 Alignment

 The first step of the pipeline utilizes [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) or [HISAT2](http://daehwankimlab.github.io/hisat2/main) to align paired reads, (see Tools and Infrastructure Section for details).
 BWA-MEM2 is the successor for the well-known aligner BWA.
-The bwa-mem2 mem command utilizes the -M option for marking shorter splits as secondary.
+The bwa-mem2 mem command utilizes the `-M` option for marking shorter splits as secondary.
 This allows for compatibility with Picard Tools in downstream process and in particular prevents the underlying library of Picard Tools from recognizing these splits as duplicate reads (read names).
-Additionally, the -t option is utilized toincrease the number of threads used for alignment.
+Additionally, the `-t` option is utilized to increase the number of threads used for alignment.
 The number of threads used in this step is by default to allow at least 2.5Gb memory per CPU, because of the large memory usage by BWA-MEM2.
-This can be overwritten by setting the bwa_mem_number_of_cpus parameter from the config file.
+This can be overwritten by setting the `bwa_mem_number_of_cpus` parameter from the config file.
 For more details regarding the specific command that was run please refer to the Source Code section.

 ### 1B.
 Convert Align SAM File to BAM Format

-In the sampe step of the pipeline utilizes Samtool’sview command to convert the aligned SAM files into the compressed BAM format, (see Tools and Infrastructure Section for details).
-The Samtools view command utilizes the -s option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
-Additionally, the -b option ensures the output is in BAM format and the -@ option is utilized to increase the number of threads.
+In the sampe (?) step of the pipeline utilizes Samtool’s `view` command to convert the aligned SAM files into the compressed BAM format, (see Tools and Infrastructure Section for details).
+The Samtools `view` command utilizes the `-s` option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
+Additionally, the `-b` option ensures the output is in BAM format and the `-@` option is utilized to increase the number of threads.
 For more details regarding the specific command that was run please refer to the Source Code section.

 ### 2. Sort BAM Files in Coordinate or Queryname Order

 The next step of the pipeline utilizes Picard Tool’s `SortSam` command to sort the aligned BAM files in coordinate order or queryname order that is needed for downstream tools, (see Tools and Infrastructure Section for details).
 The `SortSam` command utilizes the `VALIDATION_STRINGENCY=LENIENT` option to indicate how errors should be handled and keep the process running if possible.
 Additionally, the `SORT_ORDER` option is utilized to ensure the file is sorted in coordinate order or queryname order depending on the downstream Mark Duplicates tool, since Picard and Spark have different sort-order requirements.
 For more details regarding the specific command that was run please refer to the Source Code section.

-For certain use-cases the pipeline may be configured to stop after this step using the mark_duplicates parameter in the config file.
+For certain use-cases the pipeline may be configured to stop after this step using the `mark_duplicates` parameter in the config file.
 In this case the file is sorted in coordinate order and the `SortSam` command utilizes the `CREATE_INDEX` option to index the sorted BAM file.
 This option is intended for datasets generated with targeted sequencing panels (like our custom Proseq-G Prostate panel).
 High coverage target enrichment sequencing (like Illumina's [protocol](https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/target-enrichment.html)) results in a large amount of read duplication that is not an artifact of PCR amplification.
 Marking these reads as duplicates will severely reduce coverage, and it is recommended that the pipeline be configured to not mark duplicates in this case.

 ## 3. Mark Duplicates in BAM Files

 The next step of the pipeline utilizes Picard Tool’s `MarkDuplicates` command to mark duplicates in the BAM files, (see Tools and Infrastructure Section for details).
 The `MarkDuplicates` command utilizes the `VALIDATION_STRINGENCY=LENIENT` option to indicate how errors should be handled and keep the process running if possible.
-Additionally, the Program_Record_Id is set to “MarkDuplicates”.
+Additionally, the `Program_Record_Id` is set to `MarkDuplicates`.
 For more details regarding the specific command that was run please refer to the Source Code section.

-A faster Spark implementation of MarkDuplicates can also be used (MarkDuplicatesSpark from GATK).
-The process matches the output of Picard's MarkDuplicates with significant runtime improvements.
+A faster Spark implementation of `MarkDuplicates` can also be used (`MarkDuplicatesSpark` from GATK).
+The process matches the output of Picard's `MarkDuplicates` with significant runtime improvements.
 An important note, however, the Spark version requires more disk space and can fail with large inputs with multiple aligners being specified due to insufficient disk space.
-In such cases, Picard's MarkDuplicates should be used instead.
+In such cases, Picard's `MarkDuplicates` should be used instead.

 ## 4. Index BAM Files